 With locations throughout the country, including Houston, this nonprofit assists small business owners.
 Some of the complementary benefits you can take advantage of include free advice from business experts, workshops, webinars and a library of online guides, business articles and templates.

 Head to UH’s Business Development Center and take part in a number of free resources, including webinars, complimentary advising sessions and free or low-cost online workshops.
 Get access to the SBDCNet National Information Clearinghouse so you can conduct research relevant to your small business, including demographic and market research.

 Houston Women’s Business Center

 This organization is funded in part by a cooperative agreement with the SBA.
-Whether you’re just starting your business or growing your existing company, the Houston Women’s Business Center can provide you with free consultation sessions on a variety of topics, such as business planning, marketing, financing, human resources and management.
+Whether you’re just starting your business or growing your existing company, the Houston Women’s Business Center of the Women’s Business Enterprise Alliance can provide you with free consultation sessions on a variety of topics, such as business planning, marketing, financing, human resources and management.
 If you’ve already got a small business loan from a Houston lender in your sights, get help completing your loan application and package.